Causal Transfer in Medical Image Analysis: Beyond Causal AI

 \section{Beyond Causal AI}

 Causal AI represents a paradigm shift from association to causation in artificial intelligence, enabling more adaptive, interactive, and autonomous systems in healthcare.
 Future directions include adaptive AI that can self-calibrate and respond to patient variability in real time, causal discovery and counterfactual inference for understanding complex clinical relationships, and decision-centric models that tailor interventions to individual patients under uncertainty.
 Multimodal approaches that integrate medical images, clinical reports, and genomic data can improve diagnostic accuracy.
 In contrast, explainable, ethically aligned causal models enhance transparency, trust, and bias mitigation in medical decision-making.
-Additionally, neuro-symbolic causal AI combines domain knowledge with neural networks for scientifically grounded predictions, such as in drug discovery, and deeper clinician-AI collaboration enables interactive systems where human expertise guides causal reasoning and treatment planning.
-Together, these innovations promise to transform clinical practice, improve patient outcomes, and advance precision medicine.
+Additionally, neuro-symbolic causal AI combines domain knowledge with neural networks to produce scientifically grounded predictions, such as in drug discovery, and deeper clinician-AI collaboration enables interactive systems in which human expertise guides causal reasoning and treatment planning.